Colorado

 Further Company Considerations

-Once the 2026 Social Security Wage Base is confirmed, please be sure to adjust your contributions in line with the updates, effective 01/01/26.
-Additionally, please ensure as a company you are offsetting any salary continuation/company top-up pay aligned with the new maximum weekly benefit rate where applicable, as well as the adjusted weekly benefit rates of your employees who do not currently receive the maximum, effective 07/01/25.*
+Please be sure to adjust your contributions in line with the updates, effective 01/01/26.
+Additionally, please ensure as a company you are offsetting any salary continuation/company top-up pay aligned with the new maximum weekly benefit rate where applicable.

-*Claims that started prior to 07/01/25 will not be awarded the updated benefit rates unless they are not currently receiving the maximum.
+*Claims that started prior to 07/01/25 may be awarded an updated benefit rate.
 Claims that begin on or after 07/01/25 will be eligible for the new maximum benefit rate.

 Select another state